chillcicada/typora-themes/docs/violet.md

 ~~More information about the `typora-theme-violet` can be found at the **deprecated** [repo](https://github.com/chillcicada/typora-theme-violet).~~

-Violet, also deemed as purple, is a [Typora](https://typora.io/) theme for self-use made by the [author](https://github.com/chillcicada) during the summer vacation.
+Violet, also deemed as purple, is a [Typora](https://typora.io/) theme for self-use made by [me](https://github.com/chillcicada) during the summer vacation in 2023.
 Violet theme is a ~~girly~~ theme based on light purple (#F3E5F5).
 And users can freely change it according to your personal needs.

 Both Chinese and English fonts are prohibited for commercial use.